Fidelity 2000 CB Radio - the past revisited

 Anyway the great day came in late June 1982, it was not long after we had moved from Newton Abbot to Ivybridge near Plymouth in Devon.
-I started off setting the rig up with a base loaded antenna and an aluminium ground plane in between the boxes in our new living room and straight away made a few local contacts, until when around midday a lot of static and crackling noise and a sudden sporadic E opening (before I even knew anything about such things!) meant I was listening to and talking with people in Scotland!
+I started off setting the rig up with a base loaded antenna and an aluminium ground plane (both bought from the radio and electronics shop in Market Way in Plymouth, the shop was still there until only recently!) setting up in between the boxes in our new living room and straight away made a few local contacts, until when around midday a lot of static and crackling noise and a sudden sporadic E opening (before I even knew anything about such things!) meant I was listening to and talking with people in Scotland!
 The first contact was a nice lady calling herself 'Highland Dancer' in rural Kircudbright!
 It was a sign of things to come but the whole amateur radio thing is a separate story on other pages here.

 Anyway after a day or two the aerial and ground plane was installed in the loft and the rig on a slide mount in my bedroom and it was fun to have and to use.
 Back in 1982 the general calling channel was 14 where most activity was centred, 19 was the truckers channel which was fun as we lived on a new housing development so there was a steady stream of dump trucks and deliveries and you never knew who'd you'd be talking to next.

 There used to be a good local net on channel 16 or 17 of an evening depending which was free and would usually cover Ivybridge, Cornwood, Yealmpton and Plymstock and parts of Plymouth with the regulars including Rabbit Trapper, Dirt Digger, Cornish Arab, Cockney Rebel, Grasshopper, Sidewinder, Iron Pumper and others I'll add as and when I remember their 'handles'!!